PaloAltoNetworks/mssp-templates/docs/internet_gateway_templates.rst

 |skilletpanoramatemplates|.

-The metadata.yaml files in each configuration directory contain:
+The .meta-cnc.yaml file in each configuration directory contains:

     + list of variables and default values